 Choosing a fuel – and stove

-White gas is an odorless, liquid petroleum-based fuel.
+- White gas is an odorless, liquid petroleum-based fuel.
 It is also known as Naptha, camp fuel, or Coleman fuel, after the company that first popularized it.
 It is easy to find, packs a lot of energy in a small space, and can be used at any temperature.
 It is also explosive and potentially messy because it needs to be poured into the stove or another container, particularly for multi-fuel stoves.

-Wood is a traditional fuel but isn’t always available.
+- Wood is a traditional fuel but isn’t always available.
 If there is a lot of wood near where you might use the stove, including near your home (emergencies happen there too), then a stove that uses wood may a good choice.

 I love a solar oven as much as the next prepper, but the farther north you are, the lower the angle of the sun’s rays in the winter – and the more time it takes to cook.
-If you want to put something in there and leave it in a sunny spot all day (assuming you can find one in the winter), that may work great for you, but for most of us, a sun oven won’t be the first choice for winter cooking.
+If you want to put something in there and leave it in a sunny spot all day (assuming you can find one in the winter), that may work great for you.
+However, for most of us, a sun oven won’t be the first choice for winter cooking.

 Protecting your cooksite

-Be smart about where you put your cook site.
+- Conditions change as temperatures change.
 Damp leaves will quickly become dry leaves (tinder) and snow will be water once the fire starts, so be sure to clear the area around the campfire.
 As the day (or possibly night) warms up, other snow will melt.
-Don’t put a campfire where snow melt will flow over it, or leave a campstove somewhere it can easily fall over as the ground under it thaws.
+Don’t put a campfire where snow melt will flow over it, or leave a camp stove somewhere it can easily fall over as the ground under it thaws.

 Parts of this are excerpted from Liz Long’s forthcoming book “Survival Skills for All Ages #3: 26 Outdoor and Wilderness Survival Skills”.

 Originally published January 23, 2016; updated and revised by Team Survival Mom editors.